roboremo/ChiNRF/README.md

 There are still many things to test.

 ## Credits:
-Big thanks to the guys from www.deviationtx.com/forum for revealing the scrambling algorythm of the XN297.
+Big thanks to the guys from www.deviationtx.com/forum for revealing the scrambling algorithm of the XN297.
 https://www.deviationtx.com/forum/protocol-development/3368-jd-395-cx-10?screenMode=none&start=180

 ## Things used for developing this library: